pedrorq/lego_qmk_firmware/users/elpekenin/readme.md

 Config:
  - Will automatically get added if you have both XAP and Quantum Painter enabled
  - You can disable it when both features are enabled by adding `QP_XAP = no`
+ - Selecting a display, font or image relies on adding small changes to Quantum Painters code, such that each handle gets stored into an array we can index it from.

 I have a collection of converted Material Design Icons in [this repo](https://github.com/elpekenin/mdi-icons-qgf)